straut12/sj4u-gh/_pages/ref/coding/html.md

 * The Gemfile amd Gemfile.lock are used by bundler to keep track of the gems.
 If you open Gemfile.lock you'll see the sass-converter and liquid plugins mentioned previously.
 * **bundle install** or just **bundler** will install gems listed in Gemfile
 * **bundle update** installs but will also upgrade installed gems, too.
-* Best practice is to normally use **bundle install** and only use **bundle update** if you're ready to allow updates from the theme developer (ie changes to stylesheets or includes).
+* Best practice is to normally use **bundle install** and save **bundle update** for when you're ready to accept updates from the theme developer (ie changes to stylesheets or includes could be made).

 Important aspect to gem-based themes
 * Your project folder was updated with a _site folder that showed the converted html files but the folders/files used to create it are not shown.
-* Gem-based theme folder/files just point to your project folder so they can keep getting updates via **bundle update**.
-If you want to see where the assets, _includes, _layouts, _sass folder/files are located run ..
+* The gem-based theme folder/files (ie assets, _includes, _layouts, _sass) are in a separate location where they can keep receiving updates via **bundle update**.
+If you want to see where these hidden folders are located run ..
 ```bundle info --path <theme>```
 * For example under _layouts you'll see the home.html layout which has the liquid template for looping thru files in the _post directory and automatically updating the blog
 * You can 'disconnect' the theme from getting updates and customize them yourself by copying them from the gem-based location returned above to your project folder.
 The folder/files in your project folder will over-ride the gem theme location and basically convert your site to a 'regular' theme. (note - this does not work for 'remote' themes.
 Remote theme folders are located in a github branch)